-One of the most popular business structures is the Pty Ltd in Australia.
+One of the most popular business structures is Pty Ltd in Australia.
 Starting a business is a big decision, and there are many factors to consider, such as the business structure.

 A Pty Ltd company, often the preferred structure for small business owners, is distinct from a public company in several key ways.
 In this article, we will take a closer look at proprietary limited companies and explore why they are an excellent choice for businesses in NSW.